fieldtrip/website/development/realtime/reference_implementation.md

 ## Compiling the code

 Building the source code on different platforms can appear challenging.
-The buffer has been successfully compiled and tested on Linux (32 and 64 bit), Windows (32 bit) and macOS (32 bit PowerPC and 32 and 64 bit Intel platform).
+The buffer has been successfully compiled and tested on Linux (32 and 64-bit), Windows (32-bit) and macOS (32-bit PowerPC and 32 and 64-bit Intel platform).
 We try to facilitate the compilation of the source code by supplying various build methods.

 Generally, please note that no matter which platform, there are three different parts of the code, which are compiled in different steps.